gvogler/docker-4dn-hic/README.md

 # Docker-4dn-hic

-This repo contains the source files for a docker image stored in duplexa/4dn-hic:v43. (we will change the docker hub account soon)
+This repo contains the source files for a docker image for Apple Silicon/Linux ARM64 stored in geovogler/4dn-hic.
+It was forked from duplexa/docker-4dn-hic.

 ## Table of contents
 * [Cloning the repo](#cloning-the-repo)